Lytro’s light field vision finally shows its worth

 While many of the virtual reality experiences being shown off at the 2017 Tribeca Film Festival are pushing boundaries in VR story-telling techniques, “Hallelujah” is perhaps most noteworthy because of the cutting edge tech used to shoot the experience and the story behind it.

-Lytro has been around for eleven years; raised over $210 million from Silicon Valley’s top investors including Andreessen Horowitz, Greylock Partners and NEA; and yet this VR music video represents the startup’s public-facing square one as it executes on a pivot it’s been building up for the last two years designed around its core tech, “light field capture.”
+Lytro has been around for eleven years; raised over $210 million from Silicon Valley’s top investors including Andreessen Horowitz, Greylock Partners and NEA; and yet this VR music video represents the startup’s public-facing square one as it executes on a pivot it’s been building up for the last two years.
+It’s all designed around Lytro’s core technology called “light field capture.”

 True light field capture technology is confusing to pin down with a simple definition but one of the things it can enable is a bit easier visualize: realistic live action spaces that users wearing virtual reality headsets can explore.
 You can do some of this in today’s game engine-built VR titles, but with light field tech, the real world can be captured in 3D space as it moves, with a realism that can’t be oversold.